YasinAflatoon/HTML/notes/BasicTags.md

 #### charset

-In our meta tag we can define the encoding of our HTML file using `charset` attribute in a meta tag:
+In our meta tag we can define the encoding of our HTML file using the `charset` attribute in a meta tag:

 ``` HTML
 <meta charset="UTF-8">